kassko/unit-tests-generator/README.md

-Unit tests Generator - NOT READY - NOT STABLE AT ALL - WORK IN PROGRESS
+Unit tests Generator
 ==================

-NOT READY - NOT STABLE AT ALL - WORK IN PROGRESS
+NOT FULLY READY - WORK IN PROGRESS

 This library generates for you corresponding unit tests of your code.